 A large part of the Sam Henry collection relates to the ‘Songs of the People’ series.

 It includes over 850 songs collected from people across Northern Ireland, and as Sarah Carson, Collections Access Officer explains, it is one of a kind: “The collection of Irish songs translated into English exceeds any other relating to the period of time between the two World Wars.
 The series published the music along with the lyrics, and the collection includes handwritten copies, printers’ proofs, correspondence and photographs of contributors.
 Sam was a remarkable man and I have every confidence that his treasures will spark the imagination.”

 The collection also includes a large number of photographs which captures people and places from across the Causeway area and beyond, and radio scripts from Sam’s time as a broadcaster for the BBC and Radío Éireann in the mid-1920s to the mid-1940s

 The Fiddler of Croaghan, Tom Black, outside his home.
 In an article Sam wrote of Tom, “In his drab cottage with no aesthetic furnishings there is one article that is kept with loving care – his fiddle -… which a friend sent him from America.
-Tom had kept lovers’ toes whirling to its dance melodies seventy years ago and played and played until the first finger of his left hand is warped and bends no more… he played me a tune and with marvellous memory and repeated every line of a song of the first steamship that ran between Belfast and Glasgow (about 1812).”
+Tom had kept lovers’ toes whirling to its dance melodies seventy years ago and plaid and plaid until the first finger of his left hand is warped and bends no more… he plaid me a tune and with marvellous memory and repeated every line of a song of the first steamship that ran between Belfast and Glasgow (about 1812).”

 Sam Henry: ‘Connecting with the past, collecting for the future’